abilandz/PH8124/Lecture_6/Lecture_6.md

 ```
 Since the output stream of **date** has 6 entries separated with the empty character, we got 6 as a total number of fields.

-On the other hand, the entry from the last field can be achieved directly by obtaining the content of **NF** variable:
+The entry from the last field can be achieved directly by obtaining the content of **NF** variable:

 ```bash
 $ date | awk '{print $NF}'